-It is easy to customize a web page as it can be done by merely altering a modular file.
+- It is easy to customize a web page as it can be done by merely altering a modular file.

-- Graphics are easier in CSS3, thus making it easy to make the site appealing.
+- Graphics are more accessible in CSS3, thus making it easy to make the site appealing.

 - It permits online videos to be seen without using third-party plugins.

-- CSS3 is economical, time-saving, and most browsers support it.
+- CSS3 is economical and time-saving, and most browsers support it.

 Use and Need of CSS3

-CSS3 is used with HTML to create and format content structure.
-It is responsible for colours, font properties, text alignments, background images, graphics, tables, etc. It provides the positioning of various elements with the values being fixed, absolute, and relative.
+It is used with HTML to create and format content structure.
+It is responsible for colors, font properties, text alignments, background images, graphics, tables, etc. Various elements are positioned using fixed, absolute, and relative values.

-To help build highly interactive online pages, CSS3 is highly commended as it provides wider options for designing.
-When advertising products and services, the website is first viewed by a customer, it should be appealing and attractive, and this can be achieved with the help of CSS3.
+To help build highly interactive online pages, CSS3 is highly commended as it provides more comprehensive options for designing.
+When a customer first views advertising products and services, the website, should be appealing and attractive, and this can be achieved with the help of CSS3.

 Who is the right audience for learning CSS3 technologies?

 CSS3 is fairly simple to master, and anyone wanting more control over their website’s appearance should learn CSS3.
-Along with HTML, CSS3 works beautifully to build modern and classy webpages and websites.
+Along with HTML, CSS3 works beautifully to build modern, classy webpages and websites.

 How will this technology help you in career growth?

 CSS3 is a powerful tool for Web designers.
-Since CSS3 has been introduced, there has been better control over the demonstration of content on a website.
+The introduction of CSS3 has provided enhanced control over the presentation of website content.
 No matter where we decide to use our programming abilities, it will be seen that web technologies are truly foundational and necessary to get the most out of every platform.

-This has been a guide to the What is CSS3?.
-Here we discuss the key modules, Uses, Need, Features, and Advantages.
+This has been a guide to the What is CSS3?
+Here we discuss the key modules, Uses, Needs, Features, and Advantages.
 You can also go through our other suggested articles to learn more –